-AAA’s Larry Shao spoke with Taiwanese artist Wu Mali about her work, her collaborations with communities, and the art scene in Taiwan
+Larry Shao talks to Wu Mali about her work, her collaborations with communities, and the art scene in Taiwan.

 Larry Shao (LS): Since you returned to Taiwan in 1986, you have dealt with a wide range of subjects in your work: critiquing the media, the condition of Asia, political criticism, feminism, art institutional critique, and your latest focus on environmental issues.
 What informs your work and how do you decide to move from one subject to another?